 Certified MRI Technologist: Job Description and Salary Information

-MRI technologists use specialized equipment to create cross-sectional image scans of patients to help doctors diagnose and treat patients.
+MRI technologists use specialized equipment to create cross-sectional image scans of patients to help doctors diagnose and treat illness or disease.
 They interact directly with patients and may administer intravenous injections of contrast dyes.
-This career normally requires earning associate's degree related to radiography, which will involve participating in some clinical training.
+This career normally requires earning an associate's degree related to radiography, which will involve participating in some clinical training.
 Depending on where they live, graduates who want to become certified can either take the certification exam offered by their state or pursue certification from the American Registry of Radiologic Technologists (AART).
 Licensure is also required in some locations.